19hours/sg-statutes/Acts/Street Works Act.md

 ### Authority to manage, maintain and repair public streets and administer this Act

-4\.—(1) The Authority shall be responsible for the management, maintenance and repair of all public streets, including the footways and road related facilities thereof, and for the general administration of this Act.
+4\.—(1) The Authority shall be responsible for the management, maintenance and repair of all public streets, including the footways and road related facilities thereof (but not channels, drains, ditches and reserves abutting a street), and for the general administration of this Act.

+[Act 38 of 2018 wef 02/01/2019]

 (2) The Authority may, subject to such conditions or restrictions as it thinks fit, appoint public officers and officers employed by other statutory bodies to carry out any of its powers, functions and duties under this Act.